 The general advice is to avoid all travel to Gaza, advice that most people would gladly take.
 However, some of the areas that you may wish to travel to also require more attention than a “turn up and see” approach.
-For example, there has been a recent increase in trouble at the border between Israel and Egypt’s Sinai peninsula, including an incident affecting the beach resort town of Eilat.
+For example, the past few years has seen an increase in trouble at the border between Israel and Egypt’s Sinai peninsula, including an incident affecting the beach resort town of Eilat.
 The border with Egypt is also subject to closure at short notice, so do your research before you visit.

 To the north, the border with Lebanon is subject to ongoing military operations, and the advice is not to visit this area, while the Golan Heights is under dispute with neighboring Syria and is also littered with unexploded land mines, so you must keep to defined routes when you visit.

 With an eye on the news, both local and international, and a good measure of vigilance, there is no reason why you can’t travel perfectly safely within Israel.

 The West Bank has actually seen an increase in security in recent years and many tourists visit areas like Bethlehem without incident.
 However, the situation can deteriorate rapidly, and there have been disruptions around the central area of Hebron, so once again, check before you go.